8area8/work-calendar/README.md

 $ pip install pipenv && pipenv install && pipenv run python manage.py migrate
 ```

-The project uses some `env` variables :
+The project uses some `env` variables.
+It is recommended to create an `.env` file at the root of the project.
+Pipenv will generate the virtual environment.

+The environment variables are :

 ```bash
 SECRET_KEY  # Django secret key